SasisaDev/SasisaDev/README.md

 - 👋 Hi, I’m @SasisaDev
-- 👀 I’m interested in foxes
+- 👀 I’m interested in everything interesting
-- 🌱 I’m currently learning making foxes
+- 🌱 I’m currently learning JS(TS, React, Electron, Express) and C/C++
-- 💞️ I’m looking to collaborate on foxes
+- 💞️ I’m looking to collaborate on anything i see cool
-- 📫 How to reach me: Idk, i have YT and Discord account
+- 📫 How to reach me: SasisaDev0@gmail.com